benroose/acda_archive/README.md

 ## FURTHER INFORMATION ON CC BY-SA LICENSING CAN BE FOUND AT THE [CREATIVE COMMONS WEBSITE](https://creativecommons.org/licenses/by-sa/4.0/)

+## For an introduction to using Git and GitHub please see their [tutorial guide](https://guides.github.com/activities/hello-world/).

 Except where otherwise noted, all work in this repository is licensed under Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA).
 [https://creativecommons.org/licenses/by-sa/4.0/]